cphill11/calendar-application/README.md

 ## Purpose
 This is an interactive calendar application that allows a user to save events for each hour of the day.
 This application runs in a browser and features dynamically updated HTML and CSS powered by jQuery.

+When planner is opened, current day and time is displayed at the top for user convenience.
+Time blocks are set up for standard business hours and each time block is color-coded to indicate whether the time is in the past, present, or future.
+Past is greyed out and no events are able to be scheduled during these times.
+Current timeslots are bars of red and future timeslots are bars of green.
+Entering on a non-greyed out timeslot allows the user to enter text for the event they are attempting to schedule.
+Events are saved to localStorage and saved events are viewable when a page is refreshed.

 ## Built With
 * HTML